-Now we have Kia Pakenham as our Rector, we have eased the burden on Virginia and will be publishing the words of whoever takes our Sunday morning services.
+Now we have Kia Pakenham as our Rector, we have eased the burden on Virginia and are publishing the words of whoever takes our Sunday services.
 They will be published following the service at which they were delivered.

 Virginia’s homilies from August 2020 to May 2002 are still available by clicking here Virginia Smith’s Homilies May 2022 - April 2021 or Virginia Smith’s Homilies March 2021 - August 2020.